Bike and boat route between the Netherlands and Belgium on Magnifique III

 - Discovery of the Delta plan.

-While you enjoy your breakfast aboard the ship, the ship will sail to Willemstad where you will begin your bike ride.
-Willemstad is a beautiful old walled town on the Haringvliet Waterway.
-Your bike ride goes to Tholen, once an island among the great Zeeland streams, where many people used to fish for a living.
+While you enjoy your breakfast on board, the ship will sail to Willemstad where you will start your bike ride.
+Willemstad is a beautiful old walled town on the Haringvliet waterway.
+Your bike ride goes to Tholen, once an island in the middle of the big Zeeland streams, where many people fished for a living.
 Today, Tholen is connected to the mainland in various ways.
-But it is still a picturesque village with many vestiges of a checkered past.
+But it is still a picturesque village with many remnants of a turbulent past.

-This morning you will leave Antwerp by bicycle along a scenic section of the Schelde River to Saint-Amands, where you will spend the night.
-There is only one way to describe the landscape around the Scheldt and it is "magnificent".
-This is without a doubt one of the highlights of the stay.
+Today's cycling stage takes you along the Schelde river through picturesque countryside towards St. Amands.
+There is only one way to describe the landscape around the Schelde and that is "beautiful".
+It is without doubt one of the most incredible landscapes of the trip.

 Day 6 - St Amands - Dendermonde - Ghent (52 km)